MaaSTaaR/539kernel-book/Chapter 8: Paging and Dynamic Memory in 539kernel.md

 }
 ```

 For the sake of simpler discussion, I have divided the code of the function into two parts and each part is indicated by a heading comment.
 The job of the first part is to create the page directory and the page tables, based on the default values of `PDE_NUM` and `PTE_NUM`, three entries will be defined in the page directory, each one of them points to a page table that contains `1024` entries.
 First, we allocate `4 * 1024` from the kernel's heap for the page directory, that's because the size of each entry is `4` bytes, but as you can see, while we need only three entries for the page directory, we are allocating memory for `1024` entries instead, the reason of that is the following: the base memory address of a page table should be page-aligned, also, the base memory address of a page frame should be page-aligned.
-The details of page-aligned memory address will be discussed later, but the least that you need to know right know is that, since the page size is `4KB`, then a memory address that we can describe as page-aligned memory address is the one that is the multiple of `4KB`, that is, a multiple of `4096`.
+When the page size is `4KB`, then a memory address that we can describe as a *page-aligned memory address* is the one that is a multiple of `4KB`, that is, a multiple of `4096`.
 In other words, it should be dividable by `4096` with no remainder.
-So, the first six multiples of `4KB` are `0 = 4096 * 0`, `4096 = 4096 * 1`, `8192 = 4096 * 2` (`8KB`), `12288 = 4096 * 3` (`12KB`), `16384 = 4096 * 4` (`16KB`), `20480 = 4096 * 5` (`20KB`) and so on.
+The first six multiples of `4KB` are `0 = 4096 * 0`, `4096 = 4096 * 1`, `8192 = 4096 * 2` (`8KB`), `12288 = 4096 * 3` (`12KB`), `16384 = 4096 * 4` (`16KB`), `20480 = 4096 * 5` (`20KB`) and so on.
 Each one of those value can be considered as a page-aligned memory address when the page size is `4KB`.
 Let's go back to the reason of allocating `4 * 1024` bytes for the page directory instead of `4 * 3` bytes.
 We know that memory allocator sets the base of the heap from the memory address `0x100000` which is `1048576` in decimal, also, we know, based on the code order of the kernel that `paging_init` will be the first code ever that calls `kalloc` which will be called the first time in 539kernel when we allocate a region for kernel's page directory in the line `page_directory = kalloc( 4 * 1024 );` which means that the memory address of kernel's page directory will be `0x100000` (`1048576`) which is a page-aligned memory address since `1048576 / 4096 = 256` ^[In hexadecimal: 0x100000 / 0x1000 = 0x100] with no remainders.
 When we allocate `4 * 1024` bytes for the page directory, the next memory address that will be used by the memory allocator for the next allocation will be `1048576 + ( 4 * 1024 ) = 1052672` (`0x101000`) which is also a page-aligned memory address, let's call this the first case.
 The second case is when we allocate `4 * 3` bytes for the page directory instead, the next memory address that the memory allocator will use for the next allocation will be `1048576 + ( 4 * 3 ) = 1048588` (`0x10000C`) which is not a page-aligned memory address.
 If you continue reading the function `paging_init` you will see that the next thing that will be allocated via `kalloc` after that page directory will be the first page table which should be in a page-aligned memory address, due to that, we have used the first case which ensures that the next call of `kalloc` is going to return a page-aligned memory address instead of the second case which will not.

 Going back to the first part of `paging_init`, as you can see, it is too simple, it allocates regions from the kernel's heap for the page directory and the entries of the three page tables.
 Then each entry in both page table and page directory is being filled by using the function `create_page_entry`.
 Let's start with the line which defines entries in a page table.